wp-plugins/related-posts-lite/readme.txt

 == Description ==

-Stop worriing about related content.
+Stop worrying about related content.
 Related Posts Lite will provide you a powerful and beautiful related posts solution, which works with custom post types as well.
 Related Posts Lite uses a complex keyword based engine to look for related content.

 The powerful backend will help you to customize the layout and behaviour of the plugin quick and easy.